 The doctoral internship program is a 12 month, 40 to 42 hour a week, exempt position.
 The year begins and ends in the end of July/early August.
-Hours are generally between 8am and 5pm and interns are expected to stay until 6pm one night per week during Fall and Spring semesters (a comp hour is given for this time).
+Interns are schedule to work 40 hours per week.
+As staff members, Interns work with center administrators to create a work schedule that meets the needs of the center and FAU students, while also considering staff preferences.
 CAPS staff occasionally participates in afterhours outreach and events.
 As part of the CAPS team, Interns may be asked to participate as well.
 Per Florida licensure laws, Interns are expected to accrue a minimum of 2,000 hours, with at least 500 of those hours being direct service.
 Click here for Sample Weekly Schedule.

 The doctoral internship program aims to train generalists in Health Service Psychology to function independently in a variety of clinical mental health settings.
 We provide training in the following competencies:

 Training in these profession-wide competencies is achieved through a myriad of training activities.

 |First Appointments||Interns are scheduled approximately for 2-5 first appointments weekly, depending on time in the semester.
 During these sessions interns make disposition plans which could include individual therapy, group therapy, or referral.
 Crisis clients may also be seen during first appointments.|

 |Individual or Couple’s Counseling||Interns have 10-12 individual or couples sessions per week, depending on other direct service provided|